Analysis of Minimizers of the Lawrence-Doniach Energy for Superconductors in Applied Fields: Introduction

-The standard two-dimensional Ginzburg-Landau energy model (with energy given by \eqref{GLenergy}) has been intensively investigated.
-In this case, an analysis of the behavior of energy minimizers and their vortex structure in a perpendicular applied magnetic field with modulus $h_{ex}$ in different regimes (e.g., $h_{ex}\sim|\ln\epsilon|, |\ln\epsilon|\ll h_{ex}\ll\epsilon^{-2}$, or $h_{ex}\geq\frac{C}{\epsilon^2}$) is now well understood.
-(See \cite{SS}.)
-However, for the Lawrence-Doniach energy (see (\ref{LD})), an analysis for $h_{ex}$ in the first two regimes has been done only for the gauge-periodic problem, in which the superconductor is assumed to occupy all of $\mathbb{R}^3$ and the gauge invariant quantities are assumed to be periodic with respect to a given parallelepiped.
-(See \cite{ABS}.)
-In the last regime, $h_{ex}\geq\frac{C}{\epsilon^2}$, it was shown in \cite{BK} that if $C$ is sufficiently large, all minimizers of the Lawrence-Doniach energy are in the normal (nonsuperconducting) phase, that is, the order parameters on the layers, $\{u_n\}_{n=0}^{N}$, are all identically equal to zero, and the induced magnetic field, $\nabla \times \vec{A}$, is identically equal to the applied magnetic field.
-A similar result is known for the two-dimensional Ginzburg-Landau energy.
-(See \cite{Giorgi-Phillips}.)
+For the Lawrence-Doniach model (with energy given by (\ref{LD})), a considerable amount of work has been done.
+(See \cite{ABB1}-\cite{ABS2}, \cite{BK}, \cite{Chapman} and \cite{Pe}.)
+In particular, an analysis with $h_{ex}$ in the first two regimes was done for the gauge-periodic problem in \cite{ABS}; in that case the superconductor \textcolor{black}{was} assumed to occupy all of $\mathbb{R}^3$ and the gauge invariant quantities were assumed to be periodic with respect to a given parallelepiped.
+For the non-gauge periodic case, in the last regime, $h_{ex}\geq\frac{C}{\epsilon^2}$, it was shown in \cite{BK} that if $C$ is a sufficiently large constant (independent of $\epsilon$ and the interlayer distance), all minimizers of the Lawrence-Doniach energy are in the normal (nonsuperconducting) phase, that is, the order parameters on the layers, $\{u_n\}_{n=0}^{N}$, are all identically equal to zero, and the induced magnetic field, $\nabla \times \vec{A}$, is identically equal to the applied magnetic field.
+Recently, the second author has proved $\Gamma$-convergence of the normalized Lawrence-Doniach energies, $\{(\ln \epsilon)^{-2}\mathcal{G}_{LD}^{\epsilon, s}(\{u_n\}_{n=0}^N, \vec{A})\}$ with $h_{ex}$ in the first regime, assuming $h_{ex}\approx c|\ln\epsilon|$, along with an additional scaling assumption on $s$ versus $\epsilon$, as $\epsilon$ tends to zero.
+(See \cite{Pe}.)

-In this paper, we analyze the Lawrence-Doniach model in the second regime without imposing gauge periodicity assumptions.
-In two-dimensional superconductors, this regime for $h_{ex}$ corresponds to a mixed state in which superconducting states and normal states (in the form of isolated vortices, i.e., zeros of $u_n$) coexist.
+In this paper, we investigate minimizers of the Lawrence-Doniach energy with $h_{ex}$ in the second regime, \textcolor{black}{i.e., $|\ln\epsilon|\ll h_{ex}\ll\epsilon^{-2}$,} without gauge-periodicity assumptions or a relative size condition on $s$ versus $\epsilon$.